Blog

 Q1 2026 by the numbers

-AuctionScout data shows roughly 1,482 sheriff sale listings across our seven tracked counties in Q1.
-Cuyahoga drove 72% of that volume at 1,073 listings alone.
-Franklin County more than doubled its weekly pace by mid-March.
+AuctionScout data shows 1,597 sheriff sale listings across our seven tracked counties in Q1 — a 67% increase from the 954 listings recorded in Q1 2025.
+Cuyahoga drove 67% of that volume at 1,073 listings, nearly double its Q1 2025 total of 539.
+Franklin County nearly doubled its weekly pace by late March.
 Montgomery posted a 90% weekly sale rate.
 Mahoning continued delivering the deepest discounts in the state at 35% below appraised value.

 The volume surge wasn't evenly distributed, and neither were the buying conditions.
 The county-by-county breakdown tells you where the opportunities actually are.